AnselmoGPP/Grapho/README.md

 - Define content of the vertex UBO and the fragment UBO
 - Allows transparencies (alpha channel)

 **Disclaimer: The following content is outdated, but it will updated soon.
-This is a work in progress**
+This is a work in progress.**

 <h4>Main project content:</h4>